tranhoangtu-it/tranhoangtu-it/README.md

 ## Summary

-Expert Software Engineer at OmiGroup VietNam, leading team in key technical projects, demonstrating strong leadership and receiving company recognition.
-Proficient in NetCore, Python, MSSQL, Redis, Algorithms, microservices and distributed system.
-Recognized for designing complex technical solutions and excelling in communication and project management.
+Experienced Software Engineer with a strong track record in leading technical teams and delivering enterprise-grade solutions.
+Proficient in .NET Core, Python, and microservices architecture.
+Specialized in AI development, HL7 FHIR healthcare integration, and high-performance distributed systems.
+Recognized for both technical expertise and leadership excellence.

 ---